pandas-dev/pandas/doc/source/getting_started/dsintro.rst

 This is often a NumPy dtype.
-However, pandas and 3rd-party libraries extend NumPy's type system in a few places, in which case the dtype would be a :class:`~pandas.api.extensions.ExtensionDtype`.
+However, pandas and 3rd-party libraries extend NumPy's type system in a few places, in which case the dtype would be an :class:`~pandas.api.extensions.ExtensionDtype`.
 Some examples within pandas are :ref:`categorical` and :ref:`integer_na`.
 See :ref:`basics.dtypes` for more.